Menu

 Why is it reported? #

 The right side of the or operator always evaluates to false.
-This typically happens because the left side already covers all the cases where the right side could be true, or because the type of the expression on the right side is narrowed to a point where it can never be true.
-The condition is redundant and likely indicates a logic error.
+This typically happens because the right-side expression is a value that is always falsy, because the left side already covers all the cases where the right side could be true, or because the type of the expression on the right side is narrowed to a point where it can never be true.
+The right operand is redundant and likely indicates a logic error.

 How to fix it #